 1. HOW WE COLLECT, CONTROL, AND PROCESS YOUR PERSONAL DATA.

-In order to manage our business and carry out customary HR activities we collect a certain amount of Employee and Applicant Personal Data.
+In order to manage our business and carry out customary Human Resources activities we collect a certain amount of Employee and (where applicable) Contractor, Trainee & Job Applicant Personal Data.

 “Personal Data” means any Data relating to a natural living person who can be identified either directly from the Data itself or indirectly in conjunction with other information.